01100100/blog/content/posts/kreuzungen.md

 The spatial part is composed of different types of geometries.
 The primitive types of geometry are points, lines and polygons.
 These are the building blocks of geospatial data, and out of them we can build some amazing things.

+TODO: add popups for the examples with a map and few cases of each.

 - A Point: represents a specific location on the Earth's surface, defined by its latitude and longitude coordinates.
 It is often used to mark a point of interest, such as a atm, traffic light or water fountain.
 - A LineSting: represents a path made up of a ordered series of connected points.
 A hiking path, road or a river.
 - A Polygon: A polygon is a closed shape with the vertices defined by a ordered series of points.
 It is used to represent areas like countries, cities, or lakes.
 Polygons are defined by a list of coordinates that outline their boundaries.